Last Updated on July 15, 2021

 In general, the energy efficiency of a home can be drastically improved via:

 - Air tightness

 Ensuring that your new home’s air tightness is up to the highest standard is a significant factor in increasing energy efficiency.
 The contractor will ensure that the doors and windows are framed in to guarantee ultimate air tightness.
-Drafts are more than just an annoyance than calls for a throw.
-Drafts in the winter mean that cold air is coming in and warm air is getting out, so your furnace has to work harder to heat your home.
+A drafty room is more than just an inconvenience, and it can lead to higher heating bills.
+Drafts in the Alberta winter mean that cold air is coming in and warm air is getting out, so your furnace has to work harder to heat your home.
 You wouldn’t be okay with someone standing with the door wide open in the middle of winter, so you shouldn’t be okay with poor air tightness.
 If you have air conditioning, drafts impact your energy efficiency all year as your cold air escapes and warm air gets into your home.

 A heat recovery ventilator (HRV) system is the lungs of your home.
 An HRV provides constant and consistent air ventilation without wasting energy.
 How, you ask?
 An HRV uses heat gathered from exhaust air to preheat fresh air that is then dispersed throughout your home.
 Much like you may choose the “air circulation” button in your vehicle, an HRV uses heat from energy being used elsewhere in the home to heat the air in the home faster and more efficiently.
 HRV systems will help in any home, but they are particularly effective in new homes that have been secured for air tightness and other energy efficiency considerations.

 Insulated Concrete Form Foundations

 ICF foundations give your home more energy efficiency from the ground up.
 ICF technology makes the forms of the foundation out of insulation, and pours the concrete directly into it.
 The forms for the foundation are also a built in insulator, protecting your home’s foundation from mould, water damage, insects, and more on the inside and out.
 Read our blog about ICF foundations to learn more.